lima-emanuel/study-journal/docs/sysadmin.md

 - `cmp [options] [file1] [file2]`: compare two files byte by byte.
 - `find [options] [start directory] -name [pattern]`: searches for files.
+- `find . -name src -type d`: find all directories named src
+- `find . -path '*/test/*.py' -type f`: find all python files that have a folder named test in their path
+- `find . -mtime -1`: find all files modified in the last day
+- `find . -size +500k -size -10M -name '*.tar.gz'`: find all zip files with size in range 500k to 10M
+- `find . -name '*.tmp' -exec rm {} \;`: delete all files with .tmp extension
+- `find . -name '*.png' -exec magick {} {}.jpg \;`: Find all PNG files and convert them to JPG
 - `plocate [pattern]`: searches for files. `sudo updatedb` to update its database.
 - `tree [options] [directory]`: a recursive directory listing program that produces a depth indented listing of files. `-L` sets the max display depth of the directory tree.
 - `cp [options] [origin] [destination]`: copy from `origin` to `destination`. `-i` asks before copying. `-r` recursive copy. `-t folder` copy everything from origin into folder. `-T` destination is a file.